rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 Events:  <none>
 ```

-as you can notice the KataConfig installation it's in progress in One Total Node Count and using the Runtime Class kata
+As you can notice, the KataConfig installation is in progress on one Total Node Count and using the Runtime Class kata.

 You can check to see if the nodes in the machine-config-pool object are going through a config update.